The Statewide Health Improvement Program

 Why SHIP matters

 SHIP focuses on increasing physical activity, improving nutrition and reducing the number of people who use tobacco or are exposed to it.

-- 27.6% of Minnesotans are obese - caused by insufficient physical activity and unhealthy eating - increasing risk for heart disease and diabetes, among other chronic illnesses.
+- 26.1% of adults in Minnesotans are obese - caused by insufficient physical activity and unhealthy eating - increasing risk for heart disease and diabetes, among other chronic illnesses.

 - 14.4% of adult Minnesotans smoke cigarettes, leading to various cancers and heart disease.

-- Obesity and tobacco use and exposure are the two leading causes of death.
+- Obesity and tobacco use and exposure are two leading causes of death.